Characters: Dragon Ball GT Villains

-- Dub Name Change: Originally Ryu Shenron.
+- Dub Name Change: Originally Liu Xing Long.

 - Luminescent Blush: Her entire face turns bright red out of embarassment, twice.
-Once when Goku presses the issue of her origin, forcing her to admit she was born from the underwear wish, and again after realizing her attack inflicted full Clothing Damage upon Goku (Out of angry disgust, not the usual application of this trope).
+Once when Goku presses the issue of her origin, forcing her to admit she was born from the underwear wish, and again after realizing her attack inflicted full Clothing Damage upon Goku (out of angry disgust, not the usual application of this trope).

 - Making a Splash: Mostly due to the fact that she uses wind to manipulate seawater.

 - Mythology Gag: Introduced antagonizing a village when the wish that birthed her was done by Oolong who was also introduced antagonizing a village.

 - Hidden Evil: Created from a selfish wish with good intention she comes offering prosperity to a sea town by bringing in lots of fish.
 Unfortunately this destroys their economy and pollutes the land from the rotting fish.